bemasc/epp-deleg-extension/README.md

 affecting the DNS.
 While it has yet to be brought to the IETF in a formal submission, it has generated significant interest.

-Past experience with innovation inb the DNS suggest that the success or failure of a new technology can depend on how quickly the provisioning side of the domain name industry moves to support the new technology.
+Past experience with innovations in the DNS suggests that the success or failure of a new technology can depend on how quickly the provisioning side of the domain name industry moves to support the new technology.